Stockholm Metro: Blue Line to Nacka and Hagsätra

-From Kungsträdgården, there will be a new station at Sofia on Södermalm, after which the line splits with one branch continuing to Nacka (with three new intermediate stations), and the other to new underground platforms at Gullmarsplan after which it will take over the current Green line branch to Hagsätra.
-The surface-level stations Globen and Enskede gård on the Hagsätra branch will be closed and replaced by a new underground station at Slakthusområdet.
-This allows higher frequencies on the Green Line branches to Farsta strand and Skarpnäck which are currently limited by the fact that three branches pass the bottleneck at T-Centralen.
+Continuing south from Kungsträdgården, there will be a new Sofia station at Södermalm, after which the line will split, with one branch continuing to Nacka (with a transfer to Saltsjöbanan and three new intermediate stations: Hammarby kanal, Sickla and Järla), and the other to new underground platforms at Gullmarsplan after which it will take over the current Green Line branch to Hagsätra.
+The surface-level stations Globen and Enskede gård on the Hagsätra branch will be closed and replaced by a new underground station, Slakthusområdet.
+This will allow higher frequencies on the Green Line branches to Farsta strand and Skarpnäck, which are currently limited by the fact that three branches converge in a bottleneck at T-Centralen.
+Both the branch to Nacka and the transfer of the Gullmarsplan—Hägsatra from the Green Line to the Blue line are set to commence in 2030, while the northern termini of the branches have not been decided yet.